nickthename/nickthename.github.io/Rules.md

 this rule is if the Player notifies a TO prior to the event, and the TO approves the change.
 The TO is not required to approve any change regarding Player substitutions.

-#### Colorblind Clause
-Players may request that their opponent change colors to accommodate colorblindness or if their color is indistinguishable from either the other team color or the stage background.
-The request must be made before the match starts.

 #### Headphone Usage
 If a tournament setup does not have any audio, or if the available audio is not